Is neem oil safe to use? Does neem have side effects?

 In short, even if there is no hard data, why take chances?
 Don't take neem if pregnant or trying to conceive.

-(You can still use neem soap, neem shampoo, lotions, etc. and of course you can still spray it in the garden.
+You can still use neem soap, neem shampoo, lotions, neem toothpaste etc. and you can still spray it in the garden.
 And yes, of course you can eat the sprayed produce, too.
 That's not like ingesting capsules of the stuff.
-Just don't drink the spray...)
+Just don't drink the spray by the litre.

 This is a common concern of pet owners.
-Especially cats, which forever clean themselves, ingest whatever you spray them with.
+Especially cats, which forever clean themselves, ingest whatever you put on them.

 Some studies on laboratory rats did show negative neem side effects (again mostly related to reproduction) when neem seed oil was taken internally.
 Those rats were fed considerable amounts of neem oil on a daily basis.
 The neem side effects were reversible, meaning they disappeared when the animals stopped taking neem.